The Girl's Guide to a Football Weekend in Vegas

 In our example above, the "minus" sign in the money line column indicates the Chargers are favored to win, while the "plus" sign indicates the Chiefs are the underdog.
 The numbers following the symbols indicate the odds.
 The Chargers' odds are -160, meaning if you wager $160 and the Chargers win, you will win $100 for a payout of $260.
 (You don't have to bet $160; a $16 bet would win $10 for a payout of $26 and a $10 bet would win $6.25 for a payout of $16.25.)
 The Chiefs' odds are +140, meaning a $100 wager would win $140 for a payout of $240 (and a $10 bet would win $14, for a payout of $24).

 • "101, twenty dollars."
-You are betting $20 on the Chargers to win by more than 3 points.
+This is a $20 bet on the Chargers to win by more than 3 points.

 Where to Watch Football on the Strip